QunQunQunQun/qunqunqunqun.github.io/_pages/about.md

 I’m also getting more and more passionate about new AI tools and how to include them in my workflow in order to improve and speed up the delivery.

 I have been trained to be proficient when working remotely, while dealing with complex projects and strict deadlines.
 During my career, I learned how to collaborate well with cross-functional partners including product managers and engineers.
 As well as, I am used to combining my versatile experience with my ability to connect with people in order to create the best work environment with my team.
+[Font Awesome icons](https://fontawesome.com/)

 When I’m not lost in my Figma files, you can find me learning new jazz chords on the guitar!